geniussoftwarecore/gsc/replit.md

 - ✅ All dependencies properly installed and configured
 - ✅ Project structure validated and working in Replit environment
 - ✅ Removed delivery time and starting price from services overview per user request
+- ✅ Moved Business Systems section and ERPNext systems to top of services page
 - Ready for development and feature expansion

 # System Architecture